aawadall/SmartTrafficIntersection/README.md

 * General Performance Issue, running 1600 ticks takes more than 15 minuts.

 ## Current Developement
+### Alpha Release
+Expected End of September 2017
 * <strike> Spawn FourDirectionIntersection into a Smart4WayIntersection  </strike>
 * <strike>Writing first agent to control Smart4WayIntersection</strike>
-* Stabilizing AI Agent
+* <strike>Stabilizing AI Agent </strike>
-* Bug fixes
+* <strike>Bug fixes </strike>
+* Visualization

+### Beta Release
+Expected End of October 2017

+### Stable Release 1.0
+Expected End of November 2017

 ## Future Developement
-* Collision detection
+### Collision detection
+for a direction to detect if incoming traffic is floowing, and hence detect potential collision and simulate a collision in the future for an unconstrained ystem

-* Bad driver simulator
+### Bad driver simulator
+Simulate a driver driving slowly, too fast, or running a red light

-* Include Pedestrians to the simulated model
+### Include Pedestrians to the simulated model
+an extra lane, with a dedicated direction

-* Unconstrained State/Action Space
+### Unconstrained State/Action Space
+Alow the controller to pick wahtever actions, even if the result might end up in a simulated collision. this will allow the system to come up with creative solutions

+### TD(lambda)
-* TD(&lambda;) policy
+TD(&lambda;) policy

+### Web Application
+port the solution to a web application and allow users to play with it

 ## Message to Students
 We appreciate your visit to this repo, and feel proud that you landed here.